Can A School Psychologist Help Me?

-The name is quite self-explanatory.
-It's a psychologist who works in a school or a university.
-They provide guidance and help for students who have problems.
-Not just problems in school performance, but socialization, emotional, and personal issues too.
-They work with teachers, students, and parents to make the child as happy and healthy as possible.
+What exactly is a school psychologist?
+The title itself is actually quite self-explanatory.
+A school psychologist is a professional psychologist who works at a school or a university.
+They provide guidance and help for students and staff who are experiencing problems.
+Not just problems in school performance, but social, emotional, and personal issues too.
+They work with teachers, students, and parents to make a child as happy and healthy as possible.

-You'd be quite surprised at how new the concept of a school psychologist is.
+While you might have guessed what a school psychologist does, you might be surprised at how relatively new the concept of a school psychologist is.
 NASP, the National Association of School Psychology, celebrated its 50th anniversary in 2018.
-Despite its new presence, it's growing as more students need someone who can help them.
+The presence of school psychologists in education settings is growing as more students need academic and emotional support to get through their day.

-A psychologist is going to talk to many students.
-Some of those students may need to be talked to one time.
-This is a consultation.
-Some of the more troubled students may need repeated sessions.
-This is a collaboration.
+A school psychologist is going to talk to many students on a daily basis.
+Some of those students may need just one conversation.
+This is referred to as a consultation.
+Some students may need repeated sessions to help with any issues they may be experiencing.
+This is known as a collaboration.
 Sometimes, a student may come in for what they think is a one-time consultation, and it turns into collaboration.
+The school psychologist is prepared to help students with academic, emotional, or social needs.

 Sometimes, a student is not doing well when it comes to their grades.
-The student may be bright, but maybe going through a rough patch, or doesn't understand the work provided.
-A psychologist can figure out why the student is suffering and help them improve their grades.
-They then can monitor their progress, and once they have improved, it's a success.
+The student may be bright but may be going through a rough patch or having difficulty with their assignments.
+A school psychologist can work with a student to help them figure out why they may be having a hard time and help them improve their grades.
+The school psychologist can then monitor their progress and intervene if more help is needed or simply help celebrate the student's success.

-A student may not be social.
-Perhaps they are a new student, or they are going through something else.
-Sometimes, they need to learn some valuable life skills.
-A counselor can help the student learn how to socialize and improve their overall quality of life.
+A student may not be as social as they, their parents, or their teachers wish they were.
+Perhaps they are a new student or they are going through something else.
+Sometimes, students need to learn some valuable life skills.
+A school psychologist can help students learn how to socialize and improve their overall quality of life.
+In some cases, work with life skills may be done as a group with other students.

 • Being empathetic towards others